 - In the apps and features tab of programs, search for CloudFogger.

 - Follow the wizard and proceed with the uninstallation of CloudFogger.

 - After uninstalling CloudFogger , reboot your PC.
-See if this solved the 0X80070057 error.
+See if this solved the Windows Update Error 0x80070057.

 Disable network adapter momentarily

 The error typically arises when the installer tries to verify the update but fails to recognize the signature on the installed packages.
-So to avoid getting this error message, we momentarily disable the network adapter.
+So to avoid getting Windows Update Error 0x80070057, we momentarily disable the network adapter.
 To do that: